 Just about everyone loves a good pasta dinner.
-Especially one with a hearty meat sauce.
-The tomato-based sauce is rich and tangy. and the beef gives it depth.
-Spaghetti was one of the first dinners I learned to make.
+Especially pasta with a hearty meat sauce.
+The tomato-based meat sauce is rich and tangy, and the ground beef gives it depth.
+Spaghetti like this was one of the first dinners I learned to make.

-As a high schooler, it was up to me most weeknights to make dinner for my sister and I. Early on, I learned how easy it was to boil some spaghetti noodles and toss them in pasta sauce.
+As a high schooler, it was up to me most weeknights to make dinner for my sister and me.
+Early on, I learned how easy it was to boil some spaghetti noodles and toss them in marinara pasta sauce.

 Then, I learned about glyphosate (an active ingredient in Roundup) and wheat-based products.
-So, I began buying organic pasta several months agi.
+So, I began buying organic pasta several months ago.
 It’s not always readily available, but ALDI and Wal-Mart have some affordable organic pasta options.

 The night before making this pasta dinner, I looked through my cookbook collection and found Cook’s Illustrated All-Time Best Pasta Recipes.
 Their Simple Italian-Style Meat Sauce recipe was the inspiration for my Pasta with Meat Sauce recipe.